 - Require identification cards to identify customers’ ages.
-Checking your customer’s identification can minimize the risks of serving alcohol to underage customers.
+Besides, checking your customer’s identification can minimize the risks of serving alcohol to underage customers.

 - Prohibit serving alcohol to an intoxicated person.
-Train employees to identify signs of alcohol intoxication.
+As well as train employees to identify signs of alcohol intoxication.

 - Hire professional security guards.
-Security guards help manage bar or club capacity.
-They are also responsible for ensuring patrons entering the business establishment are within the legal drinking age.
+In addition, security guards help manage bar or club capacity.
+Also, they are responsible for ensuring patrons entering the business establishment are within the legal drinking age.

 - Arrange a designated taxi for customers under the influence of alcohol.
-Arranging special transport for drunk customers prevents drunk driving accidents.
+In addition, arranging special transport for drunk customers prevents drunk driving accidents.

-- Train employees on how to soothe customer arguments and when to contact the police.
-It lowers the risks of bodily injury and property damages claims.
+- Train employees on soothing customer arguments and when to contact the police.
+In addition, it lowers the risks of bodily injury and property damage claims.

-- Purchase liquor liability insurance.
+- Also, purchase liquor liability insurance.
 It protects your business and finances in case of liquor liability lawsuits.
-Liquor liability insurance will save your business from hefty insurance claims in case preventive measures didn’t work.
+Liquor liability insurance will save your business from hefty insurance claims if preventive measures don’t work.

-Every business has risks involved.
-If you want your business to become successful, it is important to mitigate your risks.
-One effective way to mitigate your risks is to get adequate business insurance.
-Business insurance doesn’t only protect you from possible lawsuits.
-It can also save your business from the hefty financial expenses lawsuits bring.
-With the right insurance policy, alcoholic beverages can be a very profitable business.
+Last, every business has risks involved.
+Furthermore, mitigating your risks is essential if you want your business to succeed.
+In addition, one effective way to mitigate your risks is to get adequate business insurance.
+Moreover, business insurance doesn’t only protect you from possible lawsuits.
+Also, it can save your business from the hefty financial expenses lawsuits bring.
+Finally, with the right insurance policy, alcoholic beverages can be profitable.

-At AIS, we understand the risks business owners face.
-We work with different insurance companies to find the right, best-value business insurance coverage for any business.
-We provide customized business insurance to meet every business’s needs.
-Call now toll-free at (855) 973-1202 or (855) 712-6584 and let’s discuss how you can ensure your business’ protection today!
+At AIS here in Denver, CO, we understand the risks business owners face.
+Secondly, we work with different insurance companies to find the right, best-value business insurance coverage for any business.
+Lastly, we provide customized business insurance to meet every business’s needs.
+So, come contact us NOW!